My Car Won’T Start But The Radio And Lights Work: Causes Fixes

 In some cases, a faulty fuel pump can prevent the car from starting, even if the battery, lights, and radio are working.
 You can check the operation of the fuel pump by turning the ignition to the “on” position and listening for a humming sound from the rear of the car.
 If you don’t hear a sound, it may indicate a problem with the fuel pump that requires attention.

-Fixes for a Car Not Starting
+Fixes For A Car Not Starting

 Experiencing issues with your car not starting?
 If the radio and lights are working but the car won’t start, it could be due to a faulty starter, battery, or ignition switch.
 Check the connections, battery voltage, and the starter motor for any potential issues.